Miami Seaquarium responds to county’s eviction notice, alleges violations have been remedied - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The statement from The Dolphin Company, the marine park’s parent company, contradicts comments made by Miami-Dade County Mayor Daniella Levine Cava when she announced the eviction notice.

+Meanwhile, activists with People for the Ethical Treatment of Animals celebrated the county’s decision with a Champagne toast outside the seaquarium on Thursday.

+“PETA is very thankful of Miami-Dade County, and we urge them to move swiftly to ensure that the animals are moved to reputable facilities where they can get the help that they desperately need,” said PETA spokesperson Wendy Fernandez.

-Seaquarium officials said they will provide more details in a letter that they intend to issue on Monday rebutting the county’s claims, hoping the county will continue to honor the remaining duration of the lease.
+Seaquarium officials said they will provide more details in a letter that they intend to issue on Monday rebutting the county’s claims, hoping the county will continue to honor the remaining duration of the lease, and that the next six weeks will not be their last.

-The news release states in part that seaquarium officials “are confident that upon receiving our response with proof of compliance, the landlord will honor the lease agreement.”
+The letter states in part that seaquarium officials “are confident that upon receiving our response with proof of compliance, the landlord will honor the lease agreement.”

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.